Realisations of posets and tameness: Realising posets

 \section{Realising posets}

 In this section we introduce a construction that transforms posets into posets, mimicking the relation between $\mathbb{N}^r$ and $[0,\infty)^r$.
 Let $(I,\leq )$ be a poset.

 \begin{point} Consider $a$ in $I$ and its set of parents $\mathcal{P}(a)$.
 Table~\ref{zdfhsfgjhdgjdgh} describes how $a$ partitions $I$ into three disjoint subsets of $a$-\textbf{inconsistent}, $a$-\textbf{dependent}, and $a$-\textbf{independent} elements.
-For example, $x$ is $a$-independent if it is not $a$-dependent ($a\not\leq x$), however it is $p$-dependent ($p\leq x$) for some $p$ in $\mathcal{P}(a)$.
+We say that $x$ is $a$-independent if it is not $a$-dependent ($a\not\leq x$), but it is $p$-dependent ($p\leq x$) for some $p$ in $\mathcal{P}(a)$.
 Observe that every parent $p$ of $a$ is $a$-independent.
 An element which is either $a$-dependent or $a$-independent is called $a$-\textbf{consistent}.
 This terminology is inspired by linear algebra.
 We think of this partition as solutions of certain poset conditions, which in the case of an upper semilattice (see~\ref{adfgsgfjfjk}) behave as solutions of a linear system: an inconsistent system has no solutions, an independent system has a unique solution, and a dependent system has many solutions.

-Figure~\ref{partition} illustrates the partitions of $\mathbb{N}^2$, $\Sigma S$, and a poset of size $5$ (as illustrated in (c)), into $a$-inconsistent, $a$-dependent, and $a$-independent blocks for some choices of $a$.
+Figure~\ref{partition} illustrates the partitions of $\mathbb{N}^2$, $\Sigma S$, and a poset of size $5$, into $a$-inconsistent, $a$-dependent, and $a$-independent blocks for some choices of $a$.

-A consequence of the transitivity is that being dependent is preserved by the poset relation: if $a\leq b$, then a $b$-dependent element is also $a$-dependent.
+A consequence of the transitivity of a partial order is that being dependent is preserved by the poset relation: if $a\leq b$, then a $b$-dependent element is also $a$-dependent.
 Being independent does not have this property: a $b$-independent element may fail to be $a$-independent for some $a\leq b$.
 For example, consider the subposet $I=\{(0,0), (2,0), (3,0), (0,2), (3,2)\}\subset [0,\infty)^2$.
 Then, in $I$, the element $(0,2)$ is $(3,2)$-independent, however it is not $(3,0)$-independent.
 The element $(0,2)$ is neither $(3,0)$-dependent and hence neither consistency is in general preserved by the poset relation. \end{point}

-\begin{point} Define $I$ to be \textbf{consistent} if, for every $a\leq b$ in $I$, every $b$-independent element, which has a common ancestor with $a$, is also $a$-consistent.
+\begin{point} Define $I$ to be \textbf{consistent} if, for every $a\leq b$ in $I$, every $b$-independent element, having a common ancestor with $a$, is also $a$-consistent.
 Thus, $I$ being consistent is equivalent to the following condition for every $a\leq b$ in $I$: a $b$-consistent element $x$ is $a$-consistent if and only if there is an element $y$ in $I$ such that $x\geq y\leq a$.